For Mediators:

 Agreement & Signature

-Approval standards for mediators seeking approval under the national mediator accreditation system.
+Approval standards for mediators seeking approval under the Mediator and Dispute Resolution Accreditation System.

 Section 6 of the Approval Standards states: